Pseuduvaria pamattonis: Description

-It is a tree reaching 22 meters in height.
+It is a tree reaching 22 m in height.
 The young, yellow to gray-brown branches are slightly to densely hairy and also have sparse lenticels.
-Its egg-shaped to elliptical, slightly leathery to leathery leaves are 9-20 by 3–7.5 centimeters.
-The leaves have pointed to blunt bases and tapering tips, with the tapering portion 8-24 millimeters long.
+Its egg-shaped to elliptical, slightly leathery to leathery leaves are 9-20 cm by 3-7.5 cm centimeters.
+The leaves have pointed to blunt bases and tapering tips, with the tapering portion 8–24 millimeters long.
 The leaves are hairless on their upper and lower surfaces.
-The leaves have 10-16 pairs of secondary veins emanating from their midribs.
-Its sparsely to very densely hairy petioles are 4-13 by 1–2.5 millimeters with a broad groove on their upper side.
+The leaves have 10–16 pairs of secondary veins emanating from their midribs.
+Its sparsely to very densely hairy petioles are 4–13 by 1–2.5 millimeters with a broad groove on their upper side.
 Its Inflorescences occur in groups of 2–7 on branches, and are organized on indistinct peduncles.
-Each inflorescence has 1-2 flowers.
-Each flower is on a densely hairy pedicel that is 4-11 by 0.3-0.7 millimeters.
+Each inflorescence has 1–2 flowers.
+Each flower is on a densely hairy pedicel that is 4–11 by 0.3–0.7 millimeters.
 The pedicels are organized on a rachis up to 5 millimeters long that have 2 bracts.
-The pedicels have a medial, sparsely hairy bract that is 0.2-1 millimeters long.
+The pedicels have a medial, sparsely hairy bract that is 0.2–1 millimeters long.
 Its flowers are unisexual.
-Its flowers have 3 free, oval sepals, that are 0.5-1.5 by 0.7-2 millimeters.
+Its flowers have 3 free, oval sepals, that are 0.5–1.5 by 0.7–2 millimeters.
 The sepals are hairless on their upper surface, sparsely to densely hairy on their lower surface, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
-The white to yellow, oval, outer petals are 1-2 by 1-2 millimeters with hairless upper and densely hairy lower surfaces.
-The white to yellow, heart-shaped to diamond-shaped, inner petals have a 2-7 millimeter long claw at their base and a 4-10 by 2-5 millimeter blade.
+The white to yellow, oval, outer petals are 1–2 by 1–2 millimeters with hairless upper and densely hairy lower surfaces.
+The white to yellow, heart-shaped to diamond-shaped, inner petals have a 2–7 millimeter long claw at their base and a 4–10 by 2–5 millimeter blade.
 The tips of the male flowers have two concave sides while those of the female flowers are pointed.
 The bases of the male flowers are heart-shaped to flat while those of the female flowers are flat.
 The inner petals are densely hairy on their upper and lower surfaces.
-Male flowers have 30-45 stamens that are 0.5-0.8 by 0.4-0.6 millimeters.
-Female flowers have 6-7 carpels that are 1.4-1.6 by 0.6-0.9 millimeters.
-Each carpel has 3-5 ovules arranged in two rows.
+Male flowers have 30–45 stamens that are 0.5–0.8 by 0.4–0.6 millimeters.
+Female flowers have 6–7 carpels that are 1.4–1.6 by 0.6–0.9 millimeters.
+Each carpel has 3–5 ovules arranged in two rows.
 The female flowers have up to 6 sterile stamens.
-The fruit occur in clusters of 1–5 on sparsely to densely hairy pedicles that are 9-13 by 1–2.5 millimeters.
-The brown, globe-shaped fruit are 12-21 by 11-18 millimeters.
+The fruit occur in clusters of 1–5 on sparsely to densely hairy pedicles that are 9–13 by 1–2.5 millimeters.
+The brown, globe-shaped fruit are 12–21 by 11–18 millimeters.
 The fruit are smooth, and very densely hairy.
-Each fruit has 3-5 hemispherical to lens-shaped seeds that are 9–11.5 by 6.5-9 by 2- millimeters.
+Each fruit has 3–5 hemispherical to lens-shaped seeds that are 9–11.5 by 6.5–9 by 2- millimeters.
 The seeds are wrinkly.